linhongseba/Temporal-Network-Embedding/README.md

 Note that the node_id is within the range [0,n-1], where n is number of nodes, and the indexes are sorted in ascending order too.

+## Format Script Usage

+   To facilitate the usage of the code, we provide a set of format script that transforms different graph formats into input formats of program:

+   edge2wstandard
+   Transforms the edge format into the input weighted standard format of program

+   For the edge format， each line encodes an edge of graph with format:

+   source_id[]target_id, it can be sepearted by either whitespace or tab

+   Both the source_id and target_id is using C-index (i.e., Integer starts from 0)

+   Usage: edge2wstandard [edgegraphfile] [number_of_nodes]

+   matlab2wstandard
+   TSV2wstandard

 # Example Pipeline